JTok/unraid-vmbackup/README.md

 - Choose to backup all VMs, or list specific VMs to be backed up.

+  - If backup all VMs is enabled, the list of VMs to backup is used as an exclusion list instead.

 - List specific vdisks to skip, if any.

 - List specific vdisk extensions to skip, if any (iso listed by default).